IanGoodbody/ECE382_Lab5/README.md

 how the IR sensor that was connected to the MSP430 would interpret these signals.
 The experiment used to determine how the IR remote functioned involved connecting an IR signal sensor to the MSP430 and to a logic analizer to measure both the time of each compomnent of the signal wave, as well as the timer A counts for the timer setup used throughout the project, 1/8 prescaler, count-up, with the overflow register set to `0xFFFF`.
-The testing [C file](http://www.ece382.com/labs/lab5/start5.c) and [header](http://www.ece382.com/labs/lab5/start5.h) can be found on the course websight under lab 5.
+The testing C file can be found on the course websight under lab 5.
 The test was set up with the IR sensor connected as it is in the generic schematic for this lab: VCC and GND connected to the corresponding launchpad pins, and the output signal wired to pin 2.6.